WaelAlfnan/OrderDelivery/README.md

     dotnet restore
     ```
 4. **Run the application**:
-    - Set `App.Api` as the startup project in Visual Studio and press F5.
+    - Set `OrderDelivery.Api` as the startup project in Visual Studio and press F5.
-    - Alternatively, navigate to the `App.Api` project directory in your terminal and run:
+    - Alternatively, navigate to the `OrderDelivery.Api` project directory in your terminal and run:
     ```bash
     dotnet run
     ```